giantswarm/docs/src/content/guides/deploying-istio/index.md

     port: 80
 ```

-Finally you may be interested in how you can integrate Istio within your existing workloads.
-By default mutual TLS is not configured, mainly for avoiding the downtime issues that it can provoke.
+Finally, you may be interested in how you can integrate Istio within your existing workloads.
+By default mutual TLS is not configured, mainly to avoid the downtime issues that it can cause.
 But recently, a new option where you can set the TLS policy as `permissive` and let the proxy accept both encrypted and unencrypted traffic has been integrated.
 So, to be on the safe side, you can start with this policy and slowly move your services to a `strict` mode TLS if it is required.

 ## Installation

-Regardless of the provider, the first step to install Istio is to create all cluster role definitions.
+Regardless of provider, the first step to install Istio is to create all cluster role definitions.
 The service mesh uses different Kubernetes resources to manage the variety of entities in which it relies on.
 For example, it defines the `gateway` resource for control on how the mesh is exposed to Internet.

 ```nohighlight
 # Post all resources to the Kubernetes API
 $ kubectl apply -f install/kubernetes/helm/istio/templates/crds.yaml
 ```

-Istio is a complex system composed by several pieces, which by default, the installation will release all components to the cluster.
+Istio is a complex system composed by several pieces.
+All these pieces are released to the cluster, by deafault, upon installation.
 However, the mesh can be created with different flavors.
 For instance, you can only deploy `Pilot`, which will give you the ability to enforce service policies.
-Let's enumerate the different main components:
+Let's outline the main components:

 - Ingress / Egress gateways
 - Sidecar injector webhook